CGJennings/se3docs/docs/um-release-notes.md

 * Moved files in `resources/alt/` and gave them transparent names.
 * Removed themed splash variants that were specific to a particular game.
 * 32-bit builds for Windows are no longer being produced.
 Strange Eons now generally uses too much memory to run reliably as a 32-bit app.
 If you have been using the 32-bit Windows build successfully for a particular purpose, you can [contact me](https://cgjennings.ca/contact/) for a 32-bit installer.

-### Java 9+ compatibility

-Officially, Strange Eons currently requires Java 8, but work is underway to support Java 9 and later.
-Here is a summary of the current status:

-- The major obstacles have been solved and SE can be started under Java 9 starting with build 3970.
-(However, build 4163 will refuse to start in newer versions; running under Java 9+ is currently for development purposes only.)
-- SE can be built under Java 9 and Java 11.
-- When starting SE from the command line, the option <code>-javaagent:<em>path/to/strange-eons.jar</em></code> must be added.
-Starting with build 3970 the launcher executables for Windows and macOS have been modified to include this option.
-- The removal of the Pack200 format and related tools will require reworking how plug-in bundles are stored on the server (and unpacked).

 ## 3.0 (build 3970)